gregdetre/healthyselfjournal/docs/reference/COMMAND_LINE_INTERFACE.md

 Notes:
 - macOS uses `afplay` for local playback.
 If unavailable, `ffplay` is attempted.
 - Only assistant questions are spoken; summaries and status messages remain text-only.
+ - While a question is being spoken, press ENTER to skip the voice playback immediately.